Coherence for logicians

 \begin{thm}[Cut-elimination] Every derivation in $\mathcal{S}$ can be transformed into a cut-free derivation of the same sequent. \end{thm}

-At the end of this section, we prove a lemma that is essentially a corollary of the cut-elimination theorem.
+At the end of this section, we prove a lemma that is essentially a corollary of Theorem~\ref{cutelimS}.
 We need the following definition.

-\begin{definition} We say that a formula is \textit{proper} if it does not contain subformulae of the form $B\str C$, where $C$ is constant and $B$ is not constant.
+\begin{definition} We say that a formula is \textit{proper} if it does not contain subformulae of the form $B\str C$, where $C$ is constant and $B$ is not constant (e.g., $(I\str I)\str (I\str p)$ is proper, while $(p\kon I)\str(I\str I)$ is not).
 A sequence $\Gamma$ is \emph{proper} if all the formulae contained in $\Gamma$ are proper.
 Finally, a sequent $\Gamma\vdash A$ is \emph{proper} if $\Gamma$ is a proper sequence, and $A$ is a proper formula. \end{definition}

 \begin{lem} Suppose that $\Gamma\vdash A$ is derivable in $\mathcal{S}$, where $\Gamma$ is proper and $A$ is constant.
 Then $\Gamma$ is constant. \end{lem} \begin{proof} We proceed by induction on the number of occurrences of $\kon$, $\str$ and $I$ in the sequent $\Gamma\vdash A$.
 The base case is when $\Gamma$ is empty and $A$ is $I$ and it is trivial.
 For the induction step we consider five cases, depending on the last inference figure in a cut-free derivation of $\Gamma\vdash A$.